nathanusask/imputation_pipeline/README.md

 # merge_1st_half.sh: this shell is to merge all the sub-merged VCF files from the first 1500 samples into one by chromosomes

 # check.sh checks if there are undownloaded VCF files and download the undownloaded VCF file(s) accordingly.

+# phasing.sh: this shell is to phase reference VCF files with shapeit. the input is the chromosome number in format "chr#", e.g., chr1

 # --------------------------------------------------------

 # ------------------- python scripts ---------------------